OlivierLD/raspberry-coffee/TideEngine/ES6/README.md

 This heavily uses the `module` feature of HTML5/ES6.
 This requires all this to run on top of a Web Server, HTML pages cannot be used as static resources.

-NodeJS, Python, Java can be used...
+For the HTTP server, NodeJS, Python, Java can be used...

 For Python, use
 ```
 python3 -m http.server [port-number] &
 ```
 Default port number is `8000`.
+_Note_: Use `kill.py.sh` to stop the Python server.

 Then reach <http://localhost:8000/Basic.02.html>, try to look for `Port-Navalo`
 (Compare to `test/.../SimplestMain`)